jm2az/counttracker/README.md

 For a more comprehensive report of code coverage:
 `pytest --cov=counttracker --cov-report html`

+* To view coverage, open `htmlcov/index.html` in a browser

 ## Documentation
-To view documentation, go to the following file and open it in a browser:
+To view documentation, open `_build/html/index.html` in a browser:
-_build/html/index.html